 There are 6 different types of rich pins, and when you verify your website for rich pins, Pinterest will automatically determine what category your rich pin will fall under.
 For example, my pins from my blog are Article Pins.
 Meaning they show a short snippet of the article (in my case blog posts).

-As you need to have a website to get rich pins, it massively helps if you have your own blog.
-If you don’t have a blog yet, you can have one up and running within an hour, for less than £3 per month with my ultimate how to start a blog guide!
+As you need to have a website for rich pins, it massively helps if you have your own blog.
+But if you don’t have a blog yet, you can have one up and running within an hour, for less than $4 per month with my ultimate how to start a blog guide!

 HOW DO I KNOW IF I HAVE RICH PINS?

 If you have a Pinterest business account and have claimed your website, you can check if you have rich pins by checking your Pinterest analytics.
-If you click on Analytics> Overview then scroll, you should come to a page similar to this.
+Click on Analytics> Overview then scroll, you should come to a page similar to this.

 Look under ‘Pin type’.
 If there is nothing (like above), then you don’t have rich pins.